 Dividend income is recognised when the shareholder's rights to receive payment has been established, normally the ex-dividend date.
 Where the Fund has elected to receive dividends in the form of additional shares rather than cash, the amount of the cash dividend foregone is recognised as income.
-Any excess in the value of shares received over the amount of cash dividend foregone is recognised as a gain in profit or loss in the Statement of Comprehensive Income.
+Any excess in the value of shares received over the amount of cash dividend foregone is recognised as a gain in the Prospective Statement of Comprehensive Income.